qgis/QGIS-Documentation/source/docs/training_manual/forestry/stands_digitazing.rst

 * Select :guilabel:`Yes` to keep the layer style.
 * Close the :guilabel:`Table Manager` dialogue.

 To finish gathering the information related to these forest stands, you might calculate the area and the perimeter of the stands.
-You calculated areas for polygons in :kbd:`Module 9.4.24.` Go back to that lesson if you need to and calculate the areas for the forest stands, name the new attribute :kbd:`Area` and make sure that the values calculated are in hectares.
+You calculated areas for polygons in :doc:`../complete_analysis/analysis_exercise`.
+Go back to that lesson if you need to and calculate the areas for the forest stands, name the new attribute :kbd:`Area` and make sure that the values calculated are in hectares.

 Now your :kbd:`forest_stands_1994.shp` layer is ready and packed with all the available information.